amansingh1912/EDNAChallenge_HotelRevenue_Power-BI/README.md

 # Theme and Color Palette:

 * First of all, I chose a color palette for the dashboard which included black, green, brown, orange and blue.
+* Theme chosen was dark.

 # Dataset Applications of DAX in Power BI:

 I applied some DAX measures inside the dataset like DISTINCTCOUNT, SUM, CALCULATE measures to get the desired mathematical values in either percentages or whole numbers.

-# Visualization and parameters used:
+## Visualization and parameters used:

 * From visualization point of view, I thought here to go with 3 paged dashboard with horizontal navigation panes containing 3 pages which are of "Agent Profile", "Guests Profile", "KPI Indicators".